This guide will show you how to change the search engine in Microsoft Edge.

 - Open the Microsoft Edge app on your phone or tablet.

 - Tap on “Settings” (look for the gear icon).
+You need to go to settings to change your settings.

-- Under the “General” section (you might need to scroll slightly), tap on “Select search engine“
+- Under the “General” section (you might need to scroll slightly), tap on “Select search engine“ (or it might be ‘Default search engine’).

 What If Your Preferred Search Engine Isn’t Listed?